vaidehidhr/docker-build-golang/README.md

   steps:
     # Test the project
     - script:
-        name: Run tests
+        name: Unit tests
         code: go test ./...
     - internal/docker-build:
         dockerfile: Dockerfile
-        tag: my-new-image # temporary tag used to refer to this image in a subsequent step
+        image-name: my-new-image # name used to refer to this image until it's pushed
+    - internal/docker-run:
+        image: my-new-image
+        name: myTestContainer
+    - script:
+        name: Test the container
+        code: |
+            if curlOutput=`curl -s myTestContainer:5000`; then
+                if [ "$curlOutput" == "Hello World!!" ]; then
+                    echo "Test passed: container gave expected response" else
+                    echo "Test failed: container gave unexpected response: " $curlOutput exit 1
+                fi
+            else
+                echo "Test failed: container did not respond" exit 1
+            fi
+    - internal/docker-kill:
+        name: myTestContainer
     - internal/docker-push:
-        image: my-new-image
+        image-name: my-new-image
         username: $USERNAME # Docker Hub username.
 When using CLI, set using "export X_USERNAME=<username>"
         password: $PASSWORD # Docker Hub password.
 When using CLI, set using "export X_PASSWORD=<password>"
         repository: docker.io/$USERNAME/docker-build-golang
         tag: latest
 ```
 This defines a Wercker pipeline called `build` that
-* runs the tests
+* runs the unit tests
 * uses the `internal/docker-build` step to build the image using the Dockerfile
+* uses the `internal/docker-run` step to start a container using the newly-built image
+* uses a `script` step to test that the container responds to a HTTP request as expected.
+If this fails the pipeline will be terminated and the image will not be pushed.
+* uses the `internal/docker-kill` step to terminate the container
 * uses the `internal/docker-push` step to tag the image and push it to the image registry

 When running the wercker CLI the values of `$USERNAME` and `$PASSWORD` are obtained from the environment variables `X_USERNAME` and `X_PASSWORD`.